WELCOME TO THE HENRY THE HAND FOUNDATION!

 We are a non-profit foundation founded in 2001 by Dr. William Sawyer who identified a need to train the individual in personal protective hand hygiene behaviors to benefit health.
 We developed a simple science based multi-media and multi-sensory hand hygiene behavior modification program teaching hand hygiene, respiratory etiquette (correct coughing and sneezing habits) and cross contamination awareness: not touching your eyes, nose, or mouth (T Zone).
 Our Infection Prevention Program comes in a Tool Kit utilizing effective reinforcement tools and strategies to teach both children and adults the 4 Principles of Hand Awareness.
 Dr Sawyer understood that if you do not train the adults, the children will never model these behaviors.
 By adopting our Infection Prevention Program in early childhood centers, preschools, and schools you will train young children and students to become lifelong practitioners of these important life skills that will help reduce respiratory and gastro-intestinal infections.

 The 4 Principles of Hand Awareness:

 1. Wash your hands when they are dirty and before eating.

 3. DO NOT sneeze into hands.

 4. Above all, DO NOT put your fingers into your eyes, nose, or mouth.

-*The 4 Principles of Hand Awareness endorsed by the American Medical Association and American Academy of Family Physicians.
+*The 4 Principles of Hand Awareness are endorsed by the American Medical Association and American Academy of Family Physicians.

 Dr. William Sawyer — Founder